 Finally, you’ll want to test out your winter equipment, such as your snowblowers and other tools.
 You’ll need these to be working once the winter really starts, so don’t wait until it’s too late to fix it.
 Test them all out now, and see what needs to be repaired.

-There’s lots of different things that are included in your fall home improvement checklist.
+There are lots of different things that are included in your fall home improvement checklist.
 Improve the paintwork, fix your roof, check your equipment, and fix anything that needs to be fixed now.

 Once you’ve done it, you’ll have a home that looks beautiful and will be ready for that cold weather.